aegjoyce/ha-addons/scrypted-thin/README.md

 Add the repository [https://github.com/aegjoyce/ha-addons](https://github.com/aegjoyce/ha-addons) in Home Assistant (see [here](https://www.home-assistant.io/hassio/installing_third_party_addons/) for more information).

-Then select the Scrypted add-on and click Install. **This may take 5-10 minutes to complete as the image is approximately 2GB in size.**
+Then select the Scrypted add-on and click Install.

 Once installed, make sure you enable Watchdog so that the Scrypted add-on will restart automatically if you need to restart Scrypted from within its UI, and add Scrypted to the sidebar.

-Scrypted will then be accessible via the icon in the sidebar, or at `[YOUR_HOME_ASSISTANT_ADDRESS]:10443` - check the add-on logs after clicking 'Start' to confirm the server address.
+Scrypted will then be accessible via the icon in the sidebar, or at `[YOUR_HOME_ASSISTANT_ADDRESS_OR_IP]:10443` - check the add-on logs after clicking 'Start' to confirm the server address.

 To export your configuration and database, make and download a backup of the Scrypted add-on.
 Data is stored in `/scrypted_data`.

+## Backup

+Scrypted server files will not be backed up in order to reduce backup size and time.
+User configuration and database will be backed up.
+If backups are getting too big then exclude the add-on from your routine backups.

+## Import and export

+It is possible to import an existing Scrypted configuation into the add-on by following this procedure:
+1. Make a partial Home Assistant backup of the Scrypted add-on
+2. Download the backup and delete it from Home Assistant
+3. Extract the contents of the add-on and replace the contents of `/scrypted_data` with the database and configuration files you want to import
+4. Re-compress the backup into a `.tar.gz` and re-upload to Home Assistant (Settings/System/Backups/Upload backup)
+5. Restore the backup

+To export your Scrypted configuration, follow steps 1-3 and copy the contents of `/scrypted_data` to your new Scrypted instance.

 ## NVR

-Users of Scrypted NVR should set their recordings directory to `/media/scrypted`.
-Please bear in mind that backing up this folder will substantially increase the size of your Home Assistant backups unless you exclude this folder as part of a partial backup!
+Users of Scrypted NVR should set their recordings directory to `/data/recordings`.
+If you wish to separate your recordings from the rest of your Scrypted data (for backup reasons, etc.) then you can instead choose to save to the `/media` folder (with an appropriate subfolder).

 ## Known issues

 - Clicking 'Scrypted' in the top left will re-open your Home Assistant dashboard within the Ingress frame
-- External links may not function correctly - workaround is to right click and open in a new tab/window
+- Some functions (external links, logins, etc.) are not yet optimised for Ingress - if something isn't working, try setting it up via `[YOUR_HOME_ASSISTANT_ADDRESS_OR_IP]:10443`.